From Family Recipe to Restaurant Favorite

 Keeping It Authentic

-As Eatarra has grown, we've been careful not to lose what made these recipes special in the first place.
+Even as we've grown, we're careful not to lose what makes these recipes special in the first place.
 Yes, we've scaled them up.
 Yes, we've adapted them for a professional kitchen.
 But the heart of each recipe—the techniques, the proportions, the care—remains unchanged.

 We still marinate our shawarma overnight.
 We still crack eggs to order.
 We still hand-roll our soujouk.
 Because shortcuts might save time, but they cost something more valuable: authenticity.

-Now, years later, we hear from customers who have made Eatarra part of their family traditions.
+Since opening, we've loved hearing from customers who've made Eatarra part of their family traditions.
 The couple who has breakfast here every Sunday.
-The office that orders shawarma for every team lunch.
-The family that gets whole chickens for their Friday dinners.
+The office that orders shawarma bowls for every team lunch.
+The family that picks up fusion burritos for their Friday dinners.

-These new traditions—built around food that started as family recipes—remind us why we started this restaurant in the first place.
+These new traditions—built around food that started as family recipes—are what remind us why we started this restaurant in the first place.
 Good food brings people together.
 It creates memories.
 It becomes part of your story.

 Become Part of Our Story